+Pronunciation: "paren-A-to-D-twelve-sample"

-- (2@) (addr -- w1\w2) Fetches two 16-bit integers from addr and addr+2 on the current page or in common memory. w2 is taken from addr and the w1 is from addr+2.
-Can also be used to fetch a double number from addr.
-Pronunciation: "paren-two-fetch" - (@) (addr -- w) Fetches a 16-bit number from addr on the current page or in common memory.
-The high order byte is taken from addr and the low order byte from addr+1.
-Pronunciation: "paren-fetch" - (A/D8.MULTIPLE) (xaddr\u1\u2\n -- | u1=timing param; u2 = #samples, n = channel#) - Acquires u2 samples from the 8 bit analog to digital (A/D) converter in the 68HC11 and stores the samples as sequential unsigned 8 bit values starting at the specified xaddr. n specifies the channel number of the A/D ( $0 \le n \le 7$ ).
+(A/D8.MULTIPLE) (xaddr\u1\u2\n -- | u1=timing param; u2 = #samples, n = channel#)

+Acquires u2 samples from the 8 bit analog to digital (A/D) converter in the 68HC11 and stores the samples as sequential unsigned 8 bit values starting at the specified xaddr. n specifies the channel number of the A/D (0 < = n < = 7).
 To maximize speed, this routine does not GET or RELEASE the A/D8.RESOURCE.
 Consequently, this routine should not be used in a multitasking environment where another task might require access to the 8 bit A/D; see A/D8.MULTIPLE.
-If the specified xaddr is in common memory, the first sample is taken after 16 microseconds and subsequent samples are taken every (10+2.5\u1) microseconds, where u1 is the specified timing parameter passed to this routine.
-If the specified xaddr is in paged memory, the first sample is taken and subsequent samples are taken every (32.5+2.5\u1) microseconds and subsequent samples are taken after 11 microseconds and subsequent samples are taken every (32.5+2.5\u1) microseconds.
-Of course, the operation of interrupts (including timesliced multitasking) will affect these sampling times.
-See (A/D8.SAMPLE), A/D8.SAMPLE, A/D8.MULTIPLE, and A/D8.ON.
+If the specified xaddr is in common memory, the first sample is taken after 16 microseconds and subsequent samples are taken every (10+2.5u1) microseconds, where u1 is the specified timing parameter passed to this routine.
+If the specified xaddr is in paged memory, the first sample is taken after 11 microseconds and subsequent samples are taken every (32.5+2.5u1) microseconds.
+Of course, the operation of interrupts (including timesliced multitasking) affect these sampling See (A/D8.SAMPLE), A/D8.SAMPLE, times.
+A/D8.MULTIPLE, and A/D8.ON.